smsdigital/styleguide-tokens/README.md

 ```
 npm install <path> --save
 ```
-After the installation has finished, you should see those lines in the terminal (length-value may vary but it should always be way over 0):
+After the installation has finished, you should see those lines in the terminal (length-value may vary but it should always be way bigger than 0):

 ```
-SMS Digital: Styleguide-Variables
+    //SMS Digital: Styleguide-Variables\\
 [+] CSS generated (length: 9758): ./styles/variables.css
 [+] SCSS generated (length: 11098): ./styles/variables.scss
 ```

-You can check the first time, if everything went correct, by validating your folder-structure in your node_modules looks like this:
+You can verify that everything went correct, by comparing your `node_modules` folder-structure with this:
 ```
 node_modules/
 -- convert